-Either an Esky or plastic storage tub that can hold all of the students' food (either one shared for the pair or two smaller-sized tubs).
+A 50-80L Esky or plastic storage tub with a lid that can hold all of the students' food (either one shared for the pair or two smaller-sized tubs).

 What is my son using to cook?

 A portable lightweight stove known as a 'Trangia' is provided, which is capable of cooking anything you can cook on a cook top stove and consists of two pots and a fry pan.